uthcode/learntosolveit/source/ruby.rst

     attr_reader :steveT

 Now you at least know what we're talking about.
 Naturally, you still have plenty of questions.
-Read on...
+Read on.

 What do they resemble in other languages?